Minimal Faithful Permutation Degrees for Irreducible Coxeter Groups and Binary Polyhedral Groups: The Real Reflection Subgroups: and

+To calculate the minimal degrees of the central products $\T \circ \T$ and $\I \circ \I$, we will need the following:

-\begin{lemma} Let $G$ be a finite group with a unique element of order $p$ that generates the centre, where $p$ is prime.
-Then $G$ and thus the central product $G \circ G$ has a unique minimal normal subgroup isomorphic to $C_p$. \end{lemma}
+\begin{lemma} Let $G$ be a finite group and $p$ is prime.
+Suppose that the centre $Z(G)$ is cyclic of order $p$ and that it is the unique minimal normal subgroup of $G$.
+Then the central product $G \circ G$ has a unique minimal normal subgroup isomorphic to $C_p$, namely $Z(G) \circ Z(G)$. \end{lemma}